-The 2006-2007 year low rainfall resulted in the most subsequent drop in water level elevations since the initiation of groundwater elevation monitoring in 2001.
-A resultant significant decrease in the gasoline and diesel concentrations in all source area monitoring wells occurred in the past three quarters.
-This drop in concentrations is attributed to a portion of the dissolved mass of contamination absorbing onto the newly created vadose zone.
+The 2006-2008 years low rainfall resulted in the most subsequent drop in water level elevations since the initiation of groundwater elevation monitoring in 2001.
+A resultant significant decrease in the gasoline and diesel concentrations in all source area monitoring wells occurred during that time.
+However, significant rainfall during December 2008 has resulted in desorption of residual soil contamination and a subsequent increase in detected groundwater contamination.